ShashankBijapur/fashion-flare/README.md

 You can access the  website by the deployed url
   - For new user you need to sigin in
-  - For existing user  ypu need login
+  - For existing user  you need login

-  To access the admin side user  You need UserId and Password
+  To access the admin side
    - User Id: admin
    - Password : 123456